-Since 1918, the Mission has awarded almost $3 million to 3,692 deserving students from Maine’s outer islands and Downeast coastal communities.
+Since the beginning of the program, the Mission has awarded almost $3 million to 3,692 deserving students from Maine’s outer islands and Downeast coastal communities.
 Each year we award about twenty-five scholarships based on students’ financial need and academic promise.
 Because our scholarships can be renewed for multiple years, the Mission has nearly 100 active scholars in any given year.

 Over 70% of students receiving a Mission Scholarship graduate from college.

 Students who have participated in the Mission’s EdGE program for at least five years and have served as a volunteer and/or high school staff member for EdGE are eligible to apply for our EdGE Scholarships, with a total of $10,000 over four years per scholar.

 Some of our generous donors choose to endow scholarships for youth in our region.
 One such example is the Angus MacDonald scholarship, which offers an award of $14,000 over four years to an exceptional high school graduate who has demonstrated superior academic achievement, leadership skills, integrity, and commitment to the community.
 For information on endowing a scholarship, please email Director of Development Erica Hutchinson or call (207) 801-6009.

 The Davis Maine Scholarship offers full, renewable, four-year scholarships at Davis Maine Partner colleges for first-generation students from eastern Hancock and Washington counties.